 Pricing: Litmos has three plans, but pricing is only available by request

-These pricing plans are based on the Litmos website and are subject to change.
+These features and pricing plans are based on the Litmos website and are subject to change.

 monday.com